Ukrainian Association of Washington State: Political activities

 The Ukrainian Association of Washington State began its political activities in 1973 with events that commemorated the proclamation of Ukrainian independence on January 22, 1918.
 In the northwestern United States.
 Prior to genuine Ukraine independence, obtained in 1991, the association inspired various American officials to sign proclamations in support of Ukrainian independence, including Seattle Mayors Wes Uhlman and Charles Royer as well as Governors Daniel J. Evans, Dixy Lee Ray, and Booth Gardner.

 Before Ukraine obtained its independence from the USSR in 1991, the Ukrainian Association of Washington State traditionally supported the Republican Party in the United States because Republicans historically took a harder line towards the USSR regarding "the struggle of the oppressed peoples".
 In 1973, the representatives of the club took part in Western GOP Conference, where Wolodymyr Klos asked US vice-president Gerald Ford to continue US opposition of the Russification of Ukraine and the persecution of Ukrainian activists in Soviet Ukraine.

 The association repeatedly fought for freedom of political prisoners of Ukrainian origin.
 One of the first such actions was the rally near Soviet Technical Exhibition in Seattle in May 1976, which was jointly organized with local Jewish community.
 The protesters demanded freedom for Ukrainian journalist Viacheslav Chornovil and Jewish artist Boris Penson who were arrested in USSR.
 By means of multiple written communications to American Representatives of Congress, and during a personal meeting with US First Lady Betty Ford on October 8, 1976, members of the Association sought freedom for Ukrainian historian Valentyn Moroz.

 The 2014–15 Russian military intervention in Ukraine compelled many UAWS members to engage in political activities.
 In 2014, the association formed a political committee.
 The committee regularly organized protest rallies in Seattle to stop Russian aggression, free Nadiya Savchenko, and persecute the murderers of Boris Nemtsov, a notorious critic of Russian military intervention into Ukraine.
 Sometimes these rallies were joined by Russian local activists who also protested against Putin's policies.
 UAWS is believed to be in the top 20 most politically active Ukrainian organizations in United States.

 Charitable activities

 The association regularly raises money for a number of charitable causes, including support of regional cultural events and of different organizations in Ukraine.
-For example, UAWS raised money for humanitarian aid and first-aid kits for Ukrainian soldiers injured during the conflict, support of an independent Ukrainian TV channel Hromadske.tv, victims of the Chernobyl disaster, Euromaidan protesters in Kyiv, families of soldiers who died during 2014–15 Russian military intervention in Ukraine, and other causes.
+For example, UAWS raised money for humanitarian aid and first-aid kits for Ukrainian soldiers injured during the war, support of an independent Ukrainian TV channel Hromadske.tv, victims of the Chernobyl disaster, Euromaidan protesters in Kyiv, families of soldiers who died during 2014–15 Russian military intervention in Ukraine, and other causes.

 UAWS supports endowments for Ukrainian Studies departments in the US and in Ukraine.
 Among the beneficiaries are the National University of Kyiv-Mohyla Academy, Harvard University, the University of Washington, Seattle Pacific University, and others.